top of page

 Our Focus Today

-W.A.R.'s critical priority
+A critical W.A.R. priority

 It sounds simple: more and faster flowing waters flush out a channel, refreshing a river and the life it supports.

-Our multi-year environmental assessment revealed restoration of flow as a critical priority.
+Our multi-year environmental assessment revealed restoration of flow as one critical priority.
 Understanding and addressing issues with the current water containment systems that impede the natural and historic flow from the west end of Lake Rousseau offers great potential for restoring the lower river and resolving other problem areas identified in the final report.

 Those impacts include a host of ecosystem impairments from reduced light penetration to accumulation of chemical compounds that persist when there is not enough water flowing through the system to flush out contaminants.
 Making the structural modifications that will increase flow is a huge and expensive undertaking, requiring resources and the cooperation of many stakeholders.
 Right now, W.A.R. is seeking the funds and building the relationships necessary to achieve that goal.